-Preferred Alternative WSJ-2 would also continue the sound walls from the Delridge Segment on both sides of the alignment and include the same noise mitigation at the station.
+Alternative WSJ-2 would also continue the sound walls from the Delridge Segment on both sides of the alignment and include the same noise mitigation at the station.
 Sound walls would also be needed on the west side of the structure (north) near 36th Avenue Southwest to the Alaska Junction Station.
 Sound walls on the east side of the guideway (south) would resume south of Southwest Oregon Street to and including the Alaska Junction Station with mitigation equivalent to a 6-foot wall.
 North of the Alaska Junction Station, 4-foot sound walls would continue to mitigate sound from light rail operations on the trail tracks.
-Sound insulation would be considered for upper floors of a multi-family building on Southwest Avalon Way and three multi-family buildings on Fauntleroy Way Southwest (4800, 4830, and 4831) near the project terminus.
-All of the buildings were constructed in the 1980s and would be considered for sound insulation noise levels from transit operations meet the Department of Housing and Urban Development requirements for residences if this alternative is selected.
+Sound insulation would be considered for upper floors of a multi-family building on Fauntleroy Way Southwest (4800 and 4830) near the project terminus.
+The building was constructed in the 1980s and would be considered for sound insulation and tested to verify the interior noise levels from transit operations meet the Department of Housing and Urban Development requirements for residences if this alternative is selected.
 With the set of noise mitigation measures (i.e., walls and sound insulation), all noise impacts would be mitigated.
-Table 7-14 summarizes the walls proposed for Preferred Alternative WSJ-2.
+Table 7-17 summarizes the walls proposed for Alternative WSJ-2.

-Table 7-14.
-Summary of Sound Walls for the Preferred Elevated Fauntleroy Way Station Alternative (WSJ-2)
+Table 7-17.
+Summary of Sound Walls for the Elevated Fauntleroy Way Station

+Alternative (WSJ-2)

-Mitigation Side of Track Start Station End Station Wall Height Wall Length Elevated sound wall ^a East Continued from Delridge Segment 316+00 4 to 6 feet 600 feet Elevated sound wall West Continued from Delridge Segment 337+00 4 feet 2,800 feet Elevated sound wall East 331+00 Project Terminus 4 to 8 feet 1,600 feet Elevated sound wall West 342+00 Project Terminus 4 to 6 feet 500 feet
+Mitigation Side of Track Start Station End Station Wall Height Wall Length Elevated sound wall ^a East Continued from Delridge Segment 317+00 4 to 6 feet 800 feet Elevated sound wall West Continued from Delridge Segment 338+00 4 feet 2,900 feet Elevated sound wall East 331+00 Project Terminus 4 to 8 feet 1,300 feet Elevated sound wall West 342+00 Project Terminus 4 to 6 feet 200 feet